 Megana Hosein, a mother of four, is enthusiastic about the value of cooperative board games.
 She “loves how board games encourage interacting and thinking with children in a way that is rarely explored in our busy lives.
 It always amazes me to hear what they have to say about solving dilemmas within the game and how this taps into greater topics of conversation that might otherwise have gone unrealized.
 Furthermore new friends can easily be made over the commonality and cooperation in a board game, both with peers and adults.
 Truly a gentle way to introduce social rules and simultaneously focus the active child while drawing out the shy one.”

 Ever thought about hiding bugs under a rug before stink bugs show up and stink up the place?
-Or keeping Stack Smasher from toppling a growing column of blocks and thereby destroying a work in progress?
-These are the two challenges players face with Snug As A Bug in A Rug and Stack Up!
+That’s the challenges players face with Snug As A Bug in A Rug.

 With three levels of play, these skills-building games grow as players become more proficient.
 Create a team to solve these problems.
 Two players will do, but there’s room for more.
 Designed to be played in 15 minutes, these games offer a quick solution to the challenge of keeping the peace before and after Thanksgiving dinner.

 Search for Treasure